rubin-dp0/cst-dev/README.md

-# cet-dev
+# cst-dev
-For the CET's development work and non-public materials.
+For the CST's development work and non-public materials.